 Robert Doisneau’s unforgettable portrait of an enamored pair enjoying an unhurried embrace in the center of Paris is aptly named “Le Baiser de l’Hôtel de Ville,” and many a couple have been spotted playing copycat and posing in front of the same lamppost (with or without a bespectacled Parisian gentleman wearing a beret in the background!).
-We’ve highlighted our Top Ten most iconic places to get the perfect romantic shot and immortalize a moment spent in The City of Love.
+We've highlighted our Top Ten most romantic places in Paris to immortalize a moment spent in The City of Love.
 Cameras at the ready!

 1. Le Pont de l’Alma